danielbkim/danielbkim/README.md

 My name is Daniel!
 I am a software engineer and an amateur **[ INSERT RANDOM HOBBY HERE ]**.

 -------
-*I am currently a student at Lambda School with a history in Digital Marketing / Advertising.*
+*I am a student at Lambda School with a history in Digital Marketing / Advertising.  *

 I can have a conversation about anything and am obsessed with :
 - art&design 📐